Opening a flower shop, like any new business, requires lots of hard work, love, and dedication. And some good information.

 - Statements – Compare your statements to be sure you’re getting a good deal.

 - Contracts – Contracts can be okay, but avoid early termination fees and similar lock-ins.

 Feel free to contact Floranext for input on florist credit card processing.

 - Floral POS pays for itself – Good floral software increases productivity and has built-in marketing – you will save on time, labor and get more orders.

-- Independent solutions – think independent for your floral software – you will get lower prices and more flexibility.
+- Independent solutions – think independent for your floral software, florist POS, and florist proposal software – you will get lower prices and more flexibility.